junxit/us-congress-bills-111/metadata.md

 - House — Judiciary Committee

+## Recorded votes (1)

+- 2010-05-19 — [House 111-2-276](votes/house-111-2-0276.md) — On Motion to Suspend the Rules and Pass — **Passed** (364–45)

 ## Actions

 - 2009-03-16 — Introduced in House
 - 2009-03-16 — Introduced in House
 - 2009-03-16 — Referred to the House Committee on the Judiciary.
+- 2009-08-19 — Referred to the Subcommittee on Crime, Terrorism, and Homeland Security.
+- 2010-05-18 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2010-05-18 — Considered under suspension of the rules. (consideration: CR H3495-3496)
+- 2010-05-18 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1514.
+- 2010-05-18 — Mr. Scott (VA) moved to suspend the rules and pass the bill.
+- 2010-05-19 — Considered as unfinished business. (consideration: CR H3593-3594)
+- 2010-05-19 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-05-19 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 364 - 45 (Roll no. 276). (text: CR 5/18/2010 H3495)
+- 2010-05-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 364 - 45 (Roll no. 276).(text: CR 5/18/2010 H3495)